labyrinthinesecurity/fastFibration/README.md

 This is a python port of https://github.com/makselab/FastFibration fast fibration algorithm

-Run test.py to get started
+Run test.py to get started, then run fiber.py

 The Graphs subdirectory contains:
 - graphs with strongly connected components (SCC): 3 components (3SCC), 6 components (6SCC)